 We are working hard to carefully manage our costs and ensure we are running a lean and efficient business so that we can keep our rates competitive for our customers.
 BC Hydro continues to make progress in implementing all of the recommendations of the 2011 Government Review.
-Work is well underway on all recommendations directed to BC Hydro with 34 of the 50 recommendations completed to date (as of end of December 2012).
-BC Hydro is on track to have 42 of the 50 recommendations completed by the end of the fiscal year.
+Work is well underway on all recommendations directed to BC Hydro with 44 of the 50 recommendations completed by the end of March 2013.
+By the end of fiscal 2014, BC Hydro is expecting to complete the remaining six recommendations.